 Table 8: Rules to define street priority

-We considered some facts so that the operation is efficient.
+We considered some facts looking for an efficient operation.
 For instance, if the truck must go across a street to collect the content of a high level container, it must also collect other containers in the same street.
 The reason is that, when the truck collects only the container that reports the high level, on the next days it should return to the same street to collect other containers, thus increasing the travel distance.

-It is required to reduce streets distance between containers, because sometimes containers may seem spatially closed, but the streets connecting them are not.
-Therefore, in many cases we must first collect containers that are spatially farther, but whose travel distance length is less.
+Also, it is required to reduce streets distance between containers, because sometimes containers may seem spatially close, but the streets connecting them are not.
+Therefore, in many cases containers that are spatially farther, but their travel distance is shorter must be collected first.

 Taking these observations into account, it results easier to prioritize the streets where containers are located on, rather than containers themselves.
 Then, we established the street priority based on the rules defined in Table 8.